ml-delaurier/guiRAT/README.md

 1. Ensure your .env file is configured with the required API keys
 2. Launch the GUI application:

    ```bash
    python rat_gui.py
    ```

-3. Features available in the GUI:
-   - Type your questions in the input field
-   - Select different models from the dropdown menus
-   - Toggle reasoning visibility
-   - Clear conversation history
-   - Dark mode interface for comfortable use

 ---